 Your management team will be pleased to know that flexible working also offers a few indirect positives to your bottom line!
 With lower staff turnover, you’re reducing training costs as well as the cost to replace an employee.
 With fewer workers in the office, overheads will also decrease as less desk space is required.
 For reference, IWG forecasts that the US could see an annual economic boost of $4.5 trillion dollars through flexible working options.
 This figure alone should be a reason to consider adopting flexible working options in your workplace.

-Tiger can help with your office recruitment needs and provide advice on the best employee benefits to attract the talent you need.
+Tiger can help with your office and PA recruitment needs and provide advice on the best employee benefits to attract the talent you need.
 Get in touch today!